Installation Guide#

 $ cmake --install .

-The library should now be installed in your conda environment, you can pip install the Python part.
+The library should be installed in your conda environment.
+Do pip install . to install the Python part.

 Matlab#

-Initially TomoPhantom was created as a Matlab application with mex compiled Matlab wrappers.
+In the beginning, TomoPhantom was created mainly for Matlab users with mex-compiled Matlab wrappers.
 After 2018, however, the developers decided to stop supporting Matlab.
-We believe it still can be compiled and installed in Matlab, but its functionality is not garanteed.
-We recommend using it in Python.
-For Matlab installations please see the older versions of TomoPhantom.
+We believe it still can be compiled and installed in Matlab, but its functionality is not guaranteed.
+We recommend using TomoPhantom in Python.
+For Matlab installations, please see the older versions of TomoPhantom.